idaholab/MontePy/doc/source/developing.rst

 So how do we get a surface to know about the cells it uses?
 With generators!
 First, one effectively bi-directional pointer is allowed;
-cards are allowed to point to the parent problem.
+inputs are allowed to point to the parent problem.
-This is provided through ``self._problem``, and is established by: :func:`~mcnpy.mcnp_card.MCNP_Card.link_to_problem`.
+This is provided through ``self._problem``, and is established by: :func:`~mcnpy.mcnp_object.MCNP_Object.link_to_problem`.
 With this the surface can find its cells by::

     @property